Ireland-Palestine Solidarty Campaign vs. CRH

 After the letter was sent, the Irish NCP met with IPSC and declared its determination to “unblock” the case.
 The NCP contacted the company, but CRH again responded with procedural queries.

 IPSC followed up in January 2014 expressing extreme dismay with the NCPs lack of communication and action on the case.
 IPSC has requested that the NCP make a determination as to whether CRH have violated the Guidelines and issue a final statement with recommendations to the company to end the activities that are in breach.

 The Irish Attorney General was asked in the spring of 2014 to assess whether the NCP would be the appropriate institution to investigate the complaint.
 In April 2015 the complainants spoke to the new NCP which will start to address the complaint starting from the beginning.
-The process is currently ongoing and both parties are in contact with the NCP on the case.

 |Relevant OECD Guidelines|